Logo

 Lugano

-Ghisallo Cycling Museum
+Ghisallo Cycling Museum (Museo del Ghisallo)

-Cycling is one of Italy’s most popular sports and competes with Formula One and MotoGP as a major racing event followed by fans around the peninsula.
-Located in Magreglio, the Ghisallo Cycling Museum gives visitors the chance to explore the area’s rich history with the sport.
-Thousands of cycling fans visit Ghisallo each year, and many take to the hills around Lake Como to ride.
+Cycling is one of Italy’s most popular sports.
+It competes with Formula One and MotoGP as a major racing event followed by Italian fans.
+The Ghisallo Cycling Museum is located in Magreglio just south of Bellagio.
+The museum allows visitors to explore the sport's rich history in the region.

-Next to the museum is the Madonna del Ghisallo, a 17th-century shrine with a painting of the Blessed Virgin Mary.
-The museum contains exhibitions featuring some of the most famous cyclists in the world.
-It also has information on some of the sport’s lesser-known individuals, such as journalists, athletes, and designers who have impacted cycling.
+The museum contains exhibits featuring some of the most famous cyclists in the world.
+It also has information on some of the sport’s lesser-known individuals, such as journalists, and designers who have impacted cycling.
 The Ghisallo Cycling Museum is only open from March to November.
+Thousands of cycling fans visit the museum each year, and many take to the hills around Lake Como to ride.

 Varenna